ntustison/PaperANTsX/Text/results.md

     * brain stem; and
 * cortical thickness estimation [@Das:2009aa].

-Our recent longitudinal variant incorporates an additional step involving the construction of a single subject template (SST) [@Avants:2010aa] coupled with the generation of tissue spatial priors of the SST for use with the processing of the individual time points as described above.
+Our recent longitudinal variant [@Tustison:2019aa] incorporates an additional step involving the construction of a single subject template (SST) [@Avants:2010aa] coupled with the generation of tissue spatial priors of the SST for use with the processing of the individual time points as described above.

-Although the resulting thickness maps are conducive to voxel-based [@Ashburner:2000aa] and related analyses[@Avants:2012aa], here we employ the well-known Desikan-Killiany-Tourville (DKT) [@Klein:2012aa] labeling protocol (31 labels per hemisphere) to parcellate the cortex for averaging thickness values regionally.
+Although the resulting thickness maps are conducive to voxel-based [@Ashburner:2000aa] and related analyses[@Avants:2012aa], here we employ the well-known Desikan-Killiany-Tourville (DKT) [@Klein:2012aa] labeling protocol (31 labels per hemisphere) to parcellate the cortex for averaging thickness values regionally (see Table \ref{table:dkt_labels}).
 This allows us to 1) be consistent in our evaluation strategy for comparison with our previous work [@Tustison:2014ab;@Tustison:2019aa] and 2) leverage an additional deep learning-based substitution within the proposed pipeline.

+\input{dktRegions}

 ## Overview of cortical thickness via ANTsXNet  {-}